JunyaoPu/junyaopu.github.io/_posts/2022-05-01-AI-Development-Day-1.markdown

 # Achievements
 After reading the post and information provided in the links

-* You should be able to create an AWS EC2 instance with NVIDIA GPUs.
+* Able to create an AWS EC2 instance with NVIDIA GPUs.
 * Run a Docker container with enabled NVIDIA GPUs, PyTorch, and Jupyter notebook installed.
-* Start your AI development in the Jupyter notebook on your local browser.
+* Start AI development in the Jupyter notebook on the local browser.

 # What's next
 Configure an AWS S3 bucket in conjunction with the EC2 instance to efficiently transfer files/datasets using AWS S3 instead of SSH.